swharden/pyABF/README.md

 # The pyABF Project

 **The pyABF project simplifies the process of reading data from Axon Binary Format (ABF) files.** It was created with the goal of providing a Pythonic API to access the content of ABF files which is so intuitive to use (with a predictive IDE) that documentation is largely unnecessary.
-Flip through the [code examples] and you'll be analyzing and graphing ABFs in minutes!
+Flip through the [quickstart guide](https://github.com/swharden/pyABF/tree/master/docs/getting-started) and you'll be analyzing and graphing ABFs in minutes!

 ![](/docs/graphics/2017-11-06-aps.png)